+Each house is different to the next and the cost to rebuild will be different too.
 Your sum insured is calculated using information specific to your house, including:

-- the size of the physical building(s) - features of the building such as how many bathrooms it has, what it's built of and whether it's built on a hill - fixed chattels such as stoves, heat pumps and fixed carpets - outdoor features such as driveways, paths, decks, pools, tennis courts and retaining walls - utility connections such as electricity, gas and phone lines - demolition costs and professional fees.
+- The size of the physical building(s) - Features of the building such as how many bathrooms it has, what it's built of and whether it's built on a hill - Fixed chattels such as stoves, heat pumps and fixed carpets - Outdoor features such as retaining walls, driveways, paths, decks, pools and tennis courts - · Geographical location - Utility connections such as electricity, gas and phone lines - Demolition costs and professional fees, and compliance costs.